-Ushuaia is the end of the world.
+Often referred to as the 'end of the world', the city of Ushuaia sits at the very south of Argentina and the continent of South America.
 As the port for many Antarctica cruises and the gateway for those visiting Tierra del Fuego National Park, Ushuaia is the starting point for many incredible, once-in-a-lifetime adventures.
-However there is plenty to keep you in Ushuaia.
+However, there is plenty to keep you in Ushuaia itself.
 The area is picturesque to say the least, combining views of majestic mountains, dense forests and vast sea, facing out towards the legendary Beagle Channel.
-A city tour will take you to what used to be the most southern prison holding the most dangerous prisoners transferred from Buenos Aires which has now been transformed into a museum.
-It's also possible to enjoy the activities of hiking, sailing, skiing, kayaking and drinking in the world’s southernmost brewery – all accompanied with magnificent views.
+A city tour will take you to what used to be the most southern prison holding the most dangerous prisoners transferred from Buenos Aires, which has now been transformed into a museum.
+It's also possible to enjoy hiking, sailing, skiing, kayaking, and drinking in the world’s southernmost brewery – all accompanied with magnificent views.

 Our pick #9